-CAISO Tariffs Administered Prudently
+B. CAISO Tariffs Administered Prudently

 BVES monitors the compliance of the CAISO under its FERC-approved tariffs for independent transmission service provider services.
 This activity generally includes (i) verifying that the CAISO is complying with its tariff terms; (ii) verifying that billing and payments are accurate and consistent with the terms of the CAISO tariff; (iii) monitoring and/or participating in FERC proceedings regarding CAISO services and costs; and (iv) resolving disputes.